-I’ve a soft spot for this Cornish town.
-It’s got character, a beach, stunning views of the Fowey Estuary, and a hub of independent Cornish shops.
-Always worth a nose around.
+I’ve a soft spot for the Cornish town of Fowey, pronounced “Foy”.
+With plenty of character, a beach, stunning views of the Fowey Estuary, and a hub of independent Cornish shops, it’s always worth a nose around.

 Where Is Fowey?

-Fowey is a small town in Cornwall (pronounced FOY), nestled on the coast between St Austell and Lostwithiel.
-It offers views of the Fowey estuary, looking across to little Polruan.
-It’s set in an Area of Outstanding Natural Beauty AONB), and has a rich maritime history.
+Fowey is nestled on the coast between St Austell and Lostwithiel offering pretty water views looking across to Polruan.
+It’s set in an Area of Outstanding Natural Beauty (AONB), and has a rich maritime history.

-Fowey’s a popular haunt all year round, with many locals and day trippers spending their slow Saturdays wandering around the town, enjoying a pasty, and taking in the coastal views.
-Fowey offers locals place to meander at the weekends during the slower winter months.
-However it springs into life during summer when it becomes busier with holiday makers and its ever popular regatta week.
+Fowey’s a popular haunt all year round, with many locals and day trippers spending their slow weekends wandering around the town, enjoying a pasty, and taking in the coastal views.
+Fowey springs into life during summer when it becomes busier with holiday makers and its ever popular regatta week.

-As a teenager I had a summer job here and I’ve fond, somewhat hungover, memories of lazy summer evenings spent drink cheap cider with friends.
-I now enjoy taking my time strolling along Fowey’s high street, browsing in the local shops, and walking along the pretty Esplanade towards Readymoney Cove.
+I like to visit Fowey several times a year.
+I find I take my time strolling along Fowey’s high street, browsing in the local shops, and walking along the Esplanade towards Readymoney Cove.

 Parking In And Around Fowey.

-Before we delve into what Fowey has to offer, let’s talk about parking and getting around.
-Fowey isn’t that big and while it has a small carpark on the quay by the Harbour Office, you’re better off parking in one of the larger carparks each situated on the edge of town.
+Fowey isn’t that big.
+It has a small carpark on the quay, by the Harbour Office.
+It’s rare to bag a space here, especially in peak season.
+Instead, it’s best to park in one of the larger carparks each situated on the edge of town.

 Fowey’s Shops and High Street.